* This is the Consumer Version. *

 Excess consumption of iodine is uncommon.
 It usually results from taking iodine supplements to treat a prolonged iodine deficiency.
 Sometimes people who live near the sea consume too much iodine because they eat a lot of seafood and seaweed and drink water that is high in iodine, as is common in northern Japan.

 Consuming too much usually does not affect thyroid function, but sometimes it does.
-It may cause the thyroid gland to become overactive and produce excess thyroid hormones (hyperthyroidism—see Hyperthyroidism), particularly in people who used to consume too little iodine.
-However, sometimes excess iodine can decrease production of thyroid hormones (causing hypothyroidism—see Hypothyroidism).
+It may cause the thyroid gland to become overactive and produce excess thyroid hormones (hyperthyroidism—see page Hyperthyroidism), particularly in people who used to consume too little iodine.
+However, sometimes excess iodine can decrease production of thyroid hormones (causing hypothyroidism—see page Hypothyroidism).
 As a result, the thyroid gland enlarges, forming a goiter.
 (Goiters can form when the thyroid gland is underactive or overactive.)

 If people consume very large amounts of iodine, they may have a brassy taste in their mouth and produce more saliva.
 Iodine can irritate the digestive tract and cause a rash.